dschmenk/PLASMA/README.md

     return &(x, y, z) x * z / y    // You can even return lambdas from definitions (these x, y are different from the locally defined x, y) end
 ````
 There are some limitations to lambda functions.
 They don't have any local variables except for the parameters.
-They can only return an expression; there are no control flow statements allowed.
+They can only return an expression; there are no control flow statements allowed, but the ternary operator can be used for simple `if-the-else` control.
 Lastly, they can only be defined inside another definition.
 They cannot be defined in global data space or in the module main function (it gets deallocated after initialization).

 ### Control Flow